blinds52/odata/minutes/odata-meeting-20_on-20130110-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-84
-: "Define which system query options should be supported per URL pattern" [component: OData URL Conventions] is **Proposed as amended in motion text**.
+: "Define which system query options should be supported per URL pattern" [component: OData URL Conventions] is **Proposed as amended in the motion text**.

 #####5.2.1.4 [ODATA-72](https://tools.oasis-open.org/issues/browse/ODATA-72)